InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 # Background

-*Record any known information about the business situation at the start of the project.
+*Any known information about the business and the type of data you'll be dealing with.
 Is there already a solution in place?
-Describe any solutions in place and why they are seeking a new solution.
-What should the new solution improve?*
+What should the new solution improve if there is one?
+This should serve as a field overview, as well as common data practices within this field.*

 # Business Objectives

-*Describe the customer’s primary objective, from a business perspective.
+*Describe the customer’s primary objective, from a business perspective, as well as any future or secondary objectives.*
-In addition to the primary business objective, there are typically other related business questions that the customer would like to address – include those here as well.*

 # Inventory of Resources

 *List the resources available to the project.
-People, password vaults info, tools, other relevant documents, legal, etc.
+People, tools, other relevant documents, legal, etc.

 ## Personnel